-As a judge, Lord Thomas delivered decision in a number of high-profile cases, including refusing the WikiLeaks founder Julian Assange's appeal against extradition from the United Kingdom to Sweden, as well as radical cleric Abu Hamza's legal battle against extradition to the United States of America.
+Lord Thomas presided over a number of high-profile cases, including Julian Assange v Swedish Prosecution Authority [2011] EWHC 2849 (Admin) (WikiLeaks founder Julian Assange's appeal against extradition from the United Kingdom to Sweden), as well as Abu Hamza & Ors v Secretary of State for the Home Department [2012] EWHC 2736 (Admin) (radical cleric Abu Hamza's legal battle against extradition to the United States of America).

-In October 2016, Lord Thomas delivered the judgment of the Divisional Court of the English High Court in the landmark constitutional case of R (Miller) v Secretary of State for Exiting the European Union (The Brexit Case) (2016), which ruled that the United Kingdom government could not initiate withdrawal from the European Union pursuant to Article 50 of the Lisbon Treaty on European Union by way of royal prerogative, and instead required an Act of Parliament authorising the government to do so.
-The decision of the Divisional Court was upheld by a majority of the UK Supreme Court in January 2017.
+In October 2016, Lord Thomas delivered the judgment of the Divisional Court of the English High Court in the landmark constitutional case of R (Miller and others) v Secretary of State for Exiting the European Union [2016] EWHC 2768 (Admin), which ruled that the United Kingdom government could not initiate withdrawal from the European Union pursuant to Article 50 of the Lisbon Treaty on European Union by way of royal prerogative, and instead required an Act of Parliament authorising the government to do so.
+The decision of the Divisional Court was upheld by a majority of the UK Supreme Court in January 2017 in R (Miller) v Secretary of State for Exiting the European Union [2017] UKSC 5.
+See further remarks on this case on pages 150, 314 and 340 above.